Asim Saleem Bajwa: Post-retirement career

 In November 2019, after his retirement from the army, Bajwa was appointed as the chairman of the newly created CPEC Authority.
 Establishment Division notified Bajwa as chairman of the China-Pakistan Economic Corridor Authority for a tenure of four years.

 In April 2020, Bajwa was appointed as Special Advisor to the Prime Minister (SAPM) on Information and Broadcasting.
 Later in an interview on 3 September 2020, Bajwa announced his resignation from his post as Special Advisor to the PM for Information and Broadcasting.
 However, prime minister Imran Khan refused to accept his resignation.
 On 12 October 2020, his resignation as SAPM was finally accepted by the Prime Minister.

 Personal life

 A member of the Bajwa clan, Asim Bajwa is married to Farrukh Zeba and has three children with her and four grand children.
 His hobbies include reading and playing golf.

 His sons are Muhammad Bajwa, Eusha Bajwa, and Azib Bajwa.
 Asim Bajwa has mentioned in his response to FactFocus report alleging using public money for his own business interests that his sons are graduates of US business schools.
+His mother died on 31 December 2025.